High5Apps/mrt5/README.md

 ## Dataset Creation

 The `\data` directory contains data collators and scripts for generating each dataset in the paper.
 The generated datasets are used by the training and eval scripts described in the next sections.
-The only dataset that we do not pre-tokenize for training and eval is XNLI.
+We do not pre-tokenize the datasets for the XNLI and QA tasks.

 ### Span Corruption Datasets

 The script that generates span corruption data is `preprocess_lm_dataset.py`.
 It uses data from [multilingual C4](https://huggingface.co/datasets/allenai/c4) (mC4).
-The script's default behavior is to generate monolingual train, validation, and test splits for each of the 15 languages in our paper (English, French, Spanish, German, Greek, Bulgarian, Russian, Turkish, Arabic, Vietnamese, Thai, Chinese, Hindi, Swahili, and Urdu).
+The script's default behavior is to generate monolingual train, validation, and test splits for each of the 15 languages in the continued pre-training section of our paper (English, French, Spanish, German, Greek, Bulgarian, Russian, Turkish, Arabic, Vietnamese, Thai, Chinese, Hindi, Swahili, and Urdu).

-Run the command below to create just an English span corruption dataset with train, validation, and test splits to replicate the monolingual continued pre-training experiments:
+In the paper, we use a multilingual dataset mixture for the continued pre-training experiments.
+To generate a multilingual training corpus that contains a random mixture of data in the 15 languages, use the `multilingual` flag:

 ```
-python3 preprocess_lm_dataset.py --en_only
+python3 preprocess_lm_dataset.py --multilingual
 ```

 To create test sets across the 15 languages from our paper for multilingual evaluation, indicate that you would only like to generate the `test` split: